ARM-software/ethos-n-driver-stack/README.md

 ### Memory limitations

-For systems that do not implement an Arm® System Memory Management Unit (SMMU), the driver expects a reserved memory area to be associated with the NPU device.
+For systems that do not implement an Arm SMMU, the driver expects a reserved memory area to be associated with the NPU device.
 There are several restrictions on the properties of the reserved memory area.
 If these restrictions are not met, then the kernel module will not load successfully or the NPU will behave unexpectedly.
 The restrictions are:

 1. The reserved memory area must begin on a 512MB aligned address.
 2. The reserved memory area must not be larger than 512MB.